BrittanyLouviere/Markdown-to-HTML/README.md

 - Handles single files, multiple files, or entire directories
 - Maintains directory structure when processing directories
 - Option to control whether non-markdown files are copied to the output
+- Jinja2 templating for customizable HTML output
-- Simple 1-to-1 translation without adding extra CSS, headers, footers, or JavaScript
+- Default template provides simple 1-to-1 translation without extra CSS, headers, footers, or JavaScript
 - Extracts YAML frontmatter from markdown files and converts it to HTML meta tags
 - Supports footnotes in markdown content